hdblack717/MUCe-lang/README.md

 What is MUCE?
-> MUCE aka Minimalistic Updated C++ Extension is a lightweight domain-specific language (DSL) that extends C++ with clean syntax and enhanced control structures.
+> MUCE or Minimalistic Updated C++ Extension is a lightweight domain-specific language (DSL) that extends C++ with clean syntax and enhanced control structures.
 > It’s built with a custom compiler `muce.exe`

 ### Supports: